microsoft/minecraft-samples/palm_tree_blocks_and_features/README.md

   - minecraft
 ---

-# Minecraft Sample Block Project
+# Minecraft Sample Block + Custom Features Project

-This sample demonstrates a simple build process and TypeScript compilation for Minecraft.
-This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
-You can use this project as a starter for your own scripting projects.
+This sample demonstrates how to create a new tree type that is distributed throughout the overworld.
+First, a sample feature shows how to use 6 different blocks to assemble a palm tree.
+For a video on this, see https://www.youtube.com/watch?v=bCU8UxIZ-U4.
+Then, we're going to create a set of structures that package together different variants of a palm tree, and use Features to distribute them within a particular feature.

 ## Prerequisites